matthewignal/smartcab/README.md

 # Reinforcement Learning
 ## Project: Train a Smartcab How to Drive

+### Summary

+Virtual Smartcab agent learns not to perform illegal actions and moves in the direction of the destination.
+After just a few dozen trials, the smartcab avoids incurring penalties while reaching the destination in the minimum possible time.

 ### Install

 This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted